 You receive a phone call from a prospective client asking you to “bid” on an upcoming photography project she has.
-It’s an opportunity to forge a new relationship with a new client and you really want the job.
+It’s an opportunity to forge a new relationship with a new client, and you want the job.
 Here are a couple of guidelines that have served me well, resulting in me being selected as the successful “bidder”:

 2. Always ask your counterpart in the negotiation what her budget for the project is.
 In most cases, they’ll tell you they haven’t set one.
-That’s fine, just gather more information – perhaps share some insight about how you would handle the project and offer some suggestions to help her out.
-Then a bit further along in the conversation, share the following: “I have to say Mary, your project is exactly the type of shoot we do all the time and I’d love to work with you on it.
+That’s fine; just gather more information – perhaps share some insight about how you would handle the project and offer some suggestions to help her out.
+Then a bit further along in the conversation, share the following: “I have to say, Mary, your project is exactly the type of shoot we do all the time, and I’d love to work with you on it.
 Tell me, where do I need to be on this project?”

-After I’ve gathered all the information I need in order to put together the estimate, I’ll ask if an estimate by the end of the day is soon enough.
+After I’ve gathered all the information I need to put together the estimate, I’ll ask if an estimate by the end of the day is soon enough.
 You want your client to know that you are responsive and more than willing to work within their schedule if a faster turnaround is needed.

-Copyright Agency Access 2015.
+Copyright Agency Access 2020.
 All Rights Reserved.